 Do I need to pay superannuation for contractors?
-This is a common question and one that it is important, as both a business hiring contractors (i.e. sole traders) and for contractors themselves, to understand clearly.
+This is a common question and one that it is important to understand clearly, as both a business hiring contractors (also known as sole traders) and for contractors themselves.

-The issue arises because under the Superannuation Guarantee Act employee is defined in the usual sense (i.e. as a ‘common law’ employee) as well as under an extended definition which includes various other categories of payee including a person who works under a contract wholly or principally for their labour (i.e. a contractor).
+The problem arises because people think superannuation is only for employees, but the Superannuation Guarantee Act defines "employee" in the usual sense (i.e. as a ‘common law’ employee) as well as under an extended definition which includes various other categories of payee including a person who works under a contract wholly or principally for their labour (i.e. a contractor).

 Wholly or principally?
 Refers to at least 50% of the invoice value.
 So if you pay a plumber to install a shower at your office and it costs $2,000 with $1,500 of that being for materials, then the contract is not wholly or principally for his labour.

-The ATO has provided further guidance around this matter in the form of SGR 2005/1 which states that the work need not only be “wholly and principally” for labour to be captured, but actually needs to tick three boxes to be considered “wholly and principally”.
+The ATO has guidance on this matter in the form of SGR 2005/1 which states that the work need not only be “wholly and principally” for labour to be captured, but actually needs to tick three boxes to be considered “wholly and principally”.
 Wonderfully confusing.

 11. For the purposes of subsection 12(3), where the terms of the contract in light of the subsequent conduct of the parties indicate that: